-He was preceded in death by its grandparents, Shannon and Mollie Conley Slone; and Mabell and Dempsie Belcher.
-Funeral services will be held Saturday, August 22, at 1 p.m., at the Martin Branch Freewill Baptist Church, in Estill, with Freewill Baptist ministers offiating.
-Burial will be in the Jones-Slone Cemetery, Salt Lick, in Hueysville, under the direction of Nelson-Frazier Funeral
+Funeral services will be held Saturday, August 22, at 1 p.m., at the Martin Branch Freewill Baptist Church, in Estill, with Freewill Baptist ministers officiating.

 Home, Martin.

 Visitation is at the church.
+(Paid obituary)

-Kathy Lynn Sword

-Kathy Lynn Sword, 35, of Wayland, died Tuesday, August 18, 2009, at the Pikeville Medical Center.
+Kathy Lynn Sword Kathy Lynn Sword, 35, of Wayland, died Tuesday, August 18, 2009, at the

+Pikeville Medical Center.
 Born January 8, 1974, in Prestonsburg, she was the daughter of Daisy Hurd Carr Lewis, and the late Willie Carr.
-She was a homemaker and a She was a homemaker and a member of the Garrett First Baptist Church.
-She was preceded in death by her husband, General Lee Sword.
+She was a homemaker and a member of the Garrett First Baptist Church.

-by her husband, General Lee Sword.
+She was preceded in death by her husband, General Lee

-Survivors in addition to her mother, include two sons; General Lee Sword Jr., and Johnny Lee Sword, both of Wayland, one stepson, Scottle Sword Jr., and Johnny Lee Sword, both of Wayland, one stepson, Scottle Sword Lee, and John Lee, and Phyllis Conn of Banner, Lynn Sherman of Allen, and Phyllis Conn of Wayne, Michigan, and three grandchildren; Savannah, Madison, and Devin.
+Sword.
+Survivors in addition to her mother, include two sons: General Lee Sword Jr., and Johnny Lee Sword, both of Wayland; one stepson, Scottie Sword of Langley; one stepdaughter, Rebecca Morton of Prestonsburg; three brothers: D.C. and Doug Carr, both of Tram, and Earl Carr of Allen; four sisters: Jacquillene Jarrell of Ivel, Ellen Conn of Banner, Lynn Sherman of Allen, and Phyllis Conn of Wayne, Michigan; and three grandchildren: Savannah, Madison, and

-dren: Savannan, mausen.

-Devin.

 In addition to her husband and father, she was preceded in death by one brother, Frank

-Carr.
-Funeral services will be held Friday, August 21, at 1 p.m., at the Nelson-Frazier Funeral Home, in Martin, with Randy Osborne and Larry Adams officiating.
+Funeral services will be held Friday, August 21, at 1 p.m., at the Nelson-Frazier Funeral Home, in Martin, with Randy Osborne and Larry Adams

-Burial will be in Hunter

-Branch Community Cemetery,

-(Cow Creek), in Prestonsburg.

-Visitation is at the funeral home.
+Burial will be in Hunter Branch Community Cemetery, (Cow Creek), in Prestonsburg.
+Visitation is at the funeral (Paid obituary)